 Descartes sees little alternative to proceeding as he does.
 If he just asserts the claims that he is certain are true, other individuals who are in a position to see those claims as obvious will recognize their truth, but these are not necessarily the individuals whom Descartes is trying to reach.
 He is also trying to reach a much larger set of individuals: those who disagree with him, and who disagree with him deeply.
 He must say something to these people, but if they are not in a position to see the true, he will have to meet them where they are or else they will not be prepared to engage.
-About the many false claims that Descartes puts forward in the Meditations, he writes
+Accordingly, he writes that in the Meditations “I had confined myself to what I originally believed quite spontaneously and with nature as my guide, and to the commonly held views of others, irrespective of truth or falsity; for my purpose in making the survey was not to adopt these beliefs, but merely to examine them” (Seventh Replies, AT 7:482, CSM 2:325).
+In the Meditations Descartes is working to “appeal to a variety of different minds” (First Replies, AT 7:120, CSM 2:85).
+About the many false claims that he puts forward therein, he writes

 A philosopher would be no more surprised at such suppositions of falsity than he would be if, in order to straighten out a curved stick, we bent it round in the opposite direction.
 The philosopher knows that it is often useful to assume falsehoods instead of truths in this way in order to shed light on the truth, e.g. when astronomers imagine the equator, the zodiac, or other circles in the sky, or when geometers add new lines to given figures.
 Philosophers frequently do the same.
 If someone calls this ‘having recourse to artifice, sleight of hand, or circumlocution’ and says it is ‘unworthy of philosophical honesty and the love of truth’ then he certainly shows that he himself, so far from being philosophically honest or being prepared to employ any argument at all, simply wants to indulge in rhetorical display.
 (Fifth Replies, CSM 2:242)

 In Second Replies Descartes makes a distinction between the simple and primary notions of metaphysics – which are not derivable from anything – and other truths that can be generated from these (CSM 2:104, 111).
 A dilemma that he highlights is that if a person is so confused that they do not recognize the truth of primary notions, it is not clear what to say to them.
 The primary notions are not derived from other notions – that is what makes them simple and fundamental – and so they cannot be demonstrated or argued for, but if the philosopher just repeats them, that won’t do much good either.
 A further dilemma, according to Descartes, is that primary notions often contradict the everyday worldview to which most of us subscribe uncritically (CSM 2:111–112).
 If so, we are primed to reject the primary notions of metaphysics and the further disorienting conclusions that they entail.
 A philosopher like Descartes needs to say something to his audience – to get them to see the force of his view – but ironically enough, the truth will not cut it, at least not at first.
 What Descartes does, then, is to employ a version of the analytic method of ancient geometry, in which claims are made that strictly speaking are false but that help a student to see (eventually) what is true.
+He will emulate the practice of geometers like Archimedes – who articulates the nature of a sphere on analogy with a rectilinear figure that is inscribed in a circle, even though the notion of a rectilinear sphere is incoherent (Fourth Replies, AT 7:245, CSM 2:170–171).
 In the First Meditation especially, Descartes will advance claims that are false but that he anticipates his readers will find plausible: we will think through the implications of these claims in a way that puts us on course to arrive at a clear and distinct grasp of the primary notions of metaphysics.
 On the way Descartes will make claims – including modal claims – that range from false to incoherent, but later on we will be in a position to juxtapose these against the obvious truths at which we have arrived, and our earlier claims will be seen for the confusions that they are.

 For example, in the First Meditation Descartes entertains a number of possibilities to the effect that we might be mistaken about results that are perfectly evident to us.
 One such possibility is that we have been created by a supremely good God but that, for reasons unbeknownst to us, our nature is such that we “go wrong every time [we] add two and three or count the sides of a square, or in some even simpler matter” (AT 7:21, CSM 2:14).
 Another is that we have not been created by God but have “arrived at [our] present state by fate or chance or a continuous chain of events” (AT 7:21, CSM 2:14).
 A third is that we are constantly deceived by a malicious demon (AT 7:22, CSM 2:15).
 Descartes mentions all of these possibilities to set up his Third Meditation point that until we know what made our minds, we are not in a position to trust them and so not in a position to know anything at all (AT 7:36, CSM 2:25).
 None of these is an actual possibility, though Descartes allows that we may not appreciate this until later: